 Growing A Smile Activity

 In this activity you will learn all the things that plants need to grow.

+Suitable for primary

+What will you need

 Paper plate Cotton wool Cress seeds Water

-- Take an empty paper plate. - Place a cotton wool on your plate. - Now sprinkle some cress seeds in a shape of a SMILE on the top of the cotton wool, lightly press the seed into the cotton wool and spray with some water. - It will only take a few days for you to see the results.
+Take an empty paper plate.

+Place a cotton wool on your plate.

+3 Now sprinkle some cress seeds in a shape of a SMILE on the top of the cotton wool, lightly press the seed into the cotton wool and spray with some water.

-Cress seeds germinate pretty quickly. - Take your plate home with you, place it on your window shelf and don't forget to water it!
+It will only take a few days for you to see the results.
+Cress seeds germinate pretty quickly.
+Take your plate home with you, place it on your window shelf and don't forget to water it!
 Cress seeds only need a small amount of water every couple of days.